 Irving Female College was chartered in 1856 by Mechanicsburg businessman Solomon Gorgas, who named the college after author Washington Irving.
 It was the first women’s college in Pennsylvania to grant degrees in arts and sciences.
 In 1895, the college changed its name to Irving College and Conservatory for Music.
 Two noted graduates of the school are Ida Kast, Class of 1892, who became the first woman admitted to the practice of law in Cumberland County, and Mechanicsburg native Jane Deeter Rippin, Class of 1902, who became national executive director of the Girl Scouts and introduced the sale of Girl Scout cookies, With increasing competition and limited financial resources, the college closed in 1929.
 A state historical marker at the site of the college can be found at E. Main Street (PA 641) near Filbert Street in Mechanicsburg.

-Today, five higher education institutions located in Cumberland Valley – Dickinson College, Messiah College, Shippensburg University, Central Penn College, and Penn State Dickinson School of Law – are all headed by women.
+Today, five higher education institutions located in Cumberland Valley – Dickinson College, Messiah University, Shippensburg University, Central Penn College, and Penn State Dickinson School of Law – are all headed by women.